rsdoiel/antenna/snapshots.md

 <p>
 <em>TL;DR Just because someone says they’ve archived something from the
 web doesn’t mean it isn’t worth checking and possibly archiving again.
-We need better tools and methods for doing this type of appraisal work.</em>
+We need better tools and methods for appraising web content in need of preservation.</em>
 </p>
 <hr />
 <p>
-As the Trump administration’s destruction of the federal government has spilled out into the removal of web pages and entire websites we have seen the emergence, and re-emergence, of several efforts to try to collect imperiled government web pages.
+As the Trump administration’s destruction of the federal government has spilled out into the removal of web pages and entire websites we have seen the emergence, and re-emergence, of several efforts to try to collect at risk government web content.
 There has been a lot of valuable coverage of this work in the mainstream media, and I won’t pretend to do it justice by trying to summarize it here.
 </p>